MedUnes/97/README.md

     * Make valuable friends for fun and profit.
 * Everything good comes with a price: you might need to be prepared for a few commitments, such as sacrificing some of your free time for free, or starting the journey by writing unit tests or documentation for your beloved open-source project."

+### 30- The Golden Rule of API Design (Michael Feathers) :+1: :+1:
+* APIs (not Web APIs, but rather public vendor packages) should be treated as very special code base.
+* Writing curated unit tests is crucial, mandatory but, unfortunately, not enough.
+* "Locking" your classes with ant-inheritance language keywords (```final```, ```static```, ```sealed```) is also good but not enough.
+* The golden rule here is to "impersonate" you API's user and see if you would encounter problems while using it the weirdest way.
+How can we guess those strange use cases: Unit Tests!
+> It’s not enough to write tests for an API you develop; you have to write unit tests for code that uses your API.

+### 31- The Guru Myth (Ryan Brush) :+1:
+* A Guru is someone who has dedicated years to analyzing and solving problems.
+They likely possess high intellectual abilities and immense enthusiasm.
+However, they are not magicians.
+When seeking their support, provide detailed information and possibly suggest solutions.
+* Moreover, elevating experts to a 'Guru' status can harm the industry by creating an image of untouchable idols.
+> [!tip]
+> Slow down, beware of arrogance and premature claims of seniority.
+Being rude to domain experts suggests a 0.01% chance you're a genius and a 99.99% chance you're foolishly risking an early career setback."